Lifestyle | Tips for Beautiful, Glowing Skin

 If you have just recently started your journey, simply walking can be a fantastic starting point!
 There is beauty in simplicity.
 Slowly work your way up to higher intensity as you are able.
 Remember, it's about progress, not perfection.

-The foods (and I use the word lightly) that can seriously mess with your skin and should be eliminated, or at the very least decreased significantly; processed food, fast food, soda, and refined sugar.
+The foods that can seriously mess with your skin and should be eliminated, or at the very least decreased significantly; processed food, fast food, soda, and refined sugar.
 All of which you would naturally avoid with a clean eating, whole-food approach.

 Drinking enough water can be one of the most impactful things you can do for your skin and overall well-being.